2lay/2lay.net/README.md

 # 2lay.net

-sauce for my website powered by a Svelte and Sveltekit.
+sauce for my website powered by a Svelte, Sveltekit, TailwindCSS.

 ## Developing